vdwees/vdwees.github.io/content/post/vw-dune-buggy.md

 As I was still in high school, at some point my dad contracted some people to help out with the rest of the build, especially the frame.
-I continued to help out at the shop whenever I had a chance.
+I continued to help out at the shop whenever I had the chance, and over the next months the dune buggy emerged.

 ## Album

-I think the dune buggy turned out pretty cool in the end!
+In the end, the dune buggy turned out pretty cool!
 Thanks to its light body and rear wheel drive, it was great for drifting and ripping holes in the baseball field.
 I also drove it to school throughout high school.
 If my hair was wet when rushing out the door, I was sure to have very windswept look that day.
+I've included the images I could find of the finished dune buggy.

 <figure>
   {{< youtube id="12lF6r7RXOM" title="Video of the dune buggy driving around." >}}
 <figcaption>
 <p>

-At some point I even made a short video and posted it on youtube, although the resolution is pretty poor by today's standards.
+At some point I made a short video and posted it on youtube, although the resolution is pretty poor by today's standards.
 Notice the lack of ABS in the first few frames.
 Also missing: power steering and a windshield.